What I Drink Every Day To Help Support Hormone Balance

 2. "Woman Balance Tea": Red Raspberry Leaf, Dong Quai, and Nettle Tea

-Adding calcium-rich nettles to a raspberry leaf tea is also a great way to support bone health.
-But I consider the powerhouse ingredient in this powerful brew to be dong quai.
-An ancient root often used in Chinese medicine, dong quai has traditionally been used to address reproductive problems like dysmenorrhea and painful periods.
-One study published in Clinical and Experimental Obstetrics & Gynecology even found that a supplement containing the root was effective in treating menopausal symptoms without side effects.
-I like to call dong quai a hormone-balancing wunderkind!
+I believe the powerhouse ingredient in this brew is dong quai.
+An ancient root often used in Chinese medicine, dong quai has traditionally been used to address reproductive problems like dysmenorrhea and painful periods, according to Mount Sinai.
+One study published in Clinical and Experimental Obstetrics & Gynecology even found that among a group of 55 women, a supplement containing the root was effective in treating menopausal symptoms without side effects.
+(That said, Mount Sinai specifies that anyone at risk of hormone-related cancers, including breast, ovarian, and uterine, should not take dong quai, since researchers aren't sure if it acts like estrogen in the body.)

 Instructions: Just combine 1 bag each of dried red raspberry leaf with dried nettle leaf and dong quai to brew a tea and drink as often as you like.